Raw, atypical, and brutally honest – as never experienced before. Are you ready to see Greece in its darker shades of blue?

 On this day, we will head deeper into the Peloponnese to visit the beautiful ruins of Mystras, seat of the last emperor of Byzantium.
 It’s an UNESCO Heritage site – and one definitely worth seeing, as we immerse in the ghostly abandonment of its majestic location for several hours.
 The story of the last Byzantine court is steeped in desperation, intrigue and double crossing.
 We will hear about the important characters and the events that led to their downfall, as well as the story of their descendants and the enduring legend of the 3rd Rome.

-We will also get the chance to visit a unique, and amazingly photogenic Modernist cemetery in nearby Sparta, and hear the story of its creation.
+After lunch, we will head back into Sparta for a visit of its ancient Acropolis and the imposing statue of its bravest son, King Leonidas.
+We will also get the chance to visit a unique, and amazingly photogenic Modernist cemetery nearby, and hear the story of its creation.

-We will spend the evening at Gytheio, and will be free to explore the historic town on our own
+Afterwards, we will head towards the picturesque seaside town of Gytheio, and will be free to explore the historic town on our own

 After a stop for a swim at the magnificent shipwreck of cargo ship Dimitrios, we will head to the photogenic island fortress of Monemvasia.
 We will explore its many nooks and crannies, and allow ourselves to be transported by its timeless beauty and tranquillity.